What Does Sherlock Holmes Have in Common with Pest Control?

 Depending on a species, it could be only a few thousand to potentially several hundred thousand.
 In addition, some ant colonies have multiple queens and can quickly develop satellite colonies and invade your home at multiple points.

 Ants communicate with one another chemically through pheromones and establish trails from their nest to food and water sites using these pheromones.
-Pheromone trails are specific to ant colonies and can be easily detected by worker ants sent out to forage.
+Pheromone trails are specific to ant colonies.
+They are easily detected by worker ants sent out to forage.
 But, there is more to any ant colony than meets the eye because the workers you see are only a very small percentage of the colony population.

 How to Crack the Case on your Ant Problem